destu3/discova-client/README.md

 ## Conclusion:

 Discova, the Anime Discovery and Tracking Application, offers anime enthusiasts a comprehensive and user-friendly platform for all their anime-related activities.
-With its focus on user experience, performance, security, scalability, and maintainability, Discova enables users to effortlessly explore new anime, keep track of their progress, and share their valuable opinions.
+With its focus on user experience, performance, security, scalability, and maintainability.